nickbreaton/stratifyd-hackathon-2016/README.md

-# stratifyd-hackathon-2016
+# Stratifyd Hackathon 2016

-Using Stratifyd's text analysis software *Signals* to collect and interpret tweets, we created a map tracking a small selection from the hashtag "#charlotteprotests" across multiple days, displaying in each state the average sentiment score created by *Signals* to express the opinions of tweeters as the protests went on.
+Using Stratifyd's text analysis software *Signals* we created a map that tracks tweets from the hashtag "#CharlotteProtests".
+The map displays each states' average sentiment score over a period of time to express the opinions of tweeters as the protests went on.

-## Tools Used
+## Technologies Used
-- JavaScript/NodeJS
-- HTML
+- Signals by Stratifyd
-- MongoDB
+- JavaScript
-- Signals
+- leafleft js

 ##